OSU-BMBL/BMBL-analysis-notebooks/scRNAseq_HPV_branch/README.md

 cd /fs/ess/PCON0022/tools
 tar -xzvf cellranger-7.1.0.tar.gz
 ```

-## Data preparation
-Several data should be prepared:
-1. Host scRNA-seq raw data in .fastq (one sample in one folder)
-2. HPV complete genome in .fna
-3. HPV annotation file in .gft

-Please note that there are dozens or hundreds of types for HPV.
-Make sure the complete genome is the right one you need.

-In this example, we use HPV type 16 downaloaded from [NIBI database](https://www.ncbi.nlm.nih.gov/assembly/).
-When asking "select file source," you can select RefSeq or GenBank, whichever is available.
-[ViruSite](http://www.virusite.org/index.php?nav=search) is a genome reference database that can choose multiple microbiome genomes and download them as one file.

 ## Create HPV genome reference
 Once we have the virus genome and annotation files, we will generate the an HPV genome reference file based on CellRanger.
 Before we run the code, we need to manually make some changes in the .gft file, as virus sequencing does not contain an "exon" column.
 Please do the following in the .gft file: **Change the third column "CDS" into "exon".**